An easy falafel recipe featuring blackeyed peas; Middle Eastern soul food, why not!

-If you make these simple and delicious blackeyed pea falafel, please come back and leave me a comment below with your feedback.
+If you make this easy falafel recipe or any other from the site, please come back and leave me a comment below with your feedback.
 Definitely take a photo of the dish and be sure to tag #foodfidelity so that I can see them.

 You can also keep up with my food exploits as well as original recipes!
 You can find me on Instagram, Facebook, Twitter, and Pinterest.
 If you like any of the music you find on the site, visit me at Spotify to find curated monthly playlists.

 - 2 cups dried black-eyed peas soaked overnight

 - 1 cup fresh herb mix chives, basil, parsley, thyme

 - 1 teaspoon black pepper

 For Tahini Sauce

 - 2 tablespoon tahini paste

 - 2 tablespoon almond milk